top of page

 Between three and four weeks old, we begin teaching them how to play with toys and how to play with people.
 We use several training exercises and positive reinforcement to teach manners and important commands which help provide a 'head start' of sorts for the family during the "puppy stage" at home.

-All puppies are immediately potty trained as soon as they can walk.
-Pine potty training is advantageous in many ways.
-First, it is extremely convenient for families living in apartments or smaller spaces.
-It is also an easy transition from pine potty training to full house training by sprinkling the pine (provided to you with your puppy's "Going Home" bag of gifts) in the grass outdoors each time you take your puppy outside to potty.
-It is important to remember that despite being potty trained, cavalier puppies still have tiny bladders and cannot hold their urine for long.
-Because of this, we recommend pottying your new puppy every 2 hours whether you are placing them in their potty pan or taking them outside.
-We have found the greatest value long term to be its ability to serve as an "indoor toilet" option when our dogs are hesitant to go outside due to weather.
-Some families continue using potty pans entirely, some keep one around for when the weather is bad (downpouring rain, snow, extreme temperatures, etc).
-Not only is it very useful for families living in apartments but can be used in combination with a typical house-training regimen to serve as a secondary "emergency" indoor option.
-Families have reported that their potty pans seem to prevent accidents in the house.
+We have found the greatest value long term to be its ability to serve as an "indoor toilet" option when our dogs are hesitant to go outside due to weather, or if they just need to go really bad.
+Some families continue using potty trays entirely, some keep one around for when the weather is bad (downpouring rain, snow, extreme temperatures, etc).
+Not only is it very useful for families living in apartments but it can be used in combination with a typical house-training regimen to serve as a secondary "emergency" indoor option.
+Families have reported that their potty trays prevent accidents in the house.

 On a personal note, having an indoor toilet option has been a life saver during the winter snowstorm of 2022.
-Many dogs (including a few of ours) are apprehensive to go outside to relieve themselves during inclement weather, so having the pine box option for indoor use has been very helpful!
+Many dogs (including a few of ours) are apprehensive to go outside to relieve themselves during inclement weather, so having the pine tray option for indoor use has been very helpful!
 Additionally, and most importantly, it is crucial to know that we do not use 'kitty litter.'
 Kitty litter would not work, as the dogs are attracted to the natural scent and feel of the pine.
 We believe the pine is far superior to kitty litter as far as odor control and mess-making.
 It neutralizes all odors and is very easy to maintain.

 bottom of page